kotikotprojects/dragonion/README.md

 <details> <summary>Installation script</summary>

 #### Installation script
-This method provides a way to install non-portable, by standalone application, using one installation script
+This method provides a way to install non-portable, but standalone application, using one installation script

 #### Pre-requirements